mesos/elasticsearch/docs/index.md

     --executorForcePullImage
        Option to force pull the executor image.
 [DOCKER MODE ONLY]
        Default: false
-    --executorHealthDelay
-       The delay between executor healthcheck requests (ms).
-       Default: 30000
     --executorImage
        The docker executor image to use.
-[DOCKER MODE ONLY]
+E.g. 'elasticsearch:latest' [DOCKER MODE ONLY]
-       Default: mesos/elasticsearch-executor
+       Default: elasticsearch:latest
     --executorName
        The name given to the executor task.
        Default: elasticsearch-executor
-    --executorTimeout
-       The maximum executor healthcheck timeout (ms).
-Must be greater than --executorHealthDelay.
-Will start new executor after this length of time.
-       Default: 60000
     --frameworkFailoverTimeout
        The time before Mesos kills a scheduler and tasks if it has not recovered (ms).